hyperspacedev/hyperspace-classic/README.md

 npm run build
 ```

-## Deploying to the Web

-To run Hyperspace from a website, download either the static files or build from source and then upload them to your hosting server.

 ### Building desktop versions

 If you wish to build the desktop versions of Hyperspace, it is recommended to run `build-electron` instead of `npm run build`.
 This will build for Windows, macOS, and Linux.